About Us

 Eventually Workshop occupied that empty storefront and became an incubator for different concepts, including a fermentation deli, a Cuban inspired restaurant celebrating Aaron’s heritage, and a craft cocktail bar.
 Finally, Workshop came back to tasting menus and that concept stuck.

-In January 2024, Aaron announced a commitment to offering the tasting menu with a renewed spirit and a new name: Astera.
-Astera refers to a star, guiding him in a new focus and direction.
+In January 2024, we announced a commitment to offering the tasting menu with a renewed spirit and a new name: Astera.
+Astera refers to a star, guiding us in a new focus and direction.